Causes & Stages

 - Glomerular (glom-EAR-you-ler) diseases attack blood vessels in the nephrons.
 Focal segmental glomerulosclerosis (FSGS) is one.

-- Type 1 diabetes - the immune system destroys cells that make insulin.
+- Type 1 diabetes - the immune system destroys cells that make the hormone that controls blood-sugar levels.

 - Polycystic and other cyst diseases - fluid filled bubbles replace normal kidney tissue.